 This past week most schools in the area celebrate Kansas week in honor of the birth of the state.

-So the kids got to learn about the good ‘ole Sunflower State.
-They mostly spent time learning about the state symbols such as….
+The kids learn about the good ‘ole Sunflower State.
+They spent time learning about the state symbols such as….

 The official state animal: the buffalo

 The official state bird: the western meadowlark

 Thursday afternoon, I am waiting outside the school with Kate.
 Kids come running out of the doors.
 They all run up to me, all trying to tell me something…

 Emma’s mom!
 Emma’s mom!
 Emma is crying!
 She’s in trouble!

 Wait, kids!
 What happened?
 I look up.
 Emma is being escorted out by her teacher.
 Emma is in a complete meltdown.
 Her teacher is struggling to hold Emma’s hand while carrying her backpack, binder, coat and a piece of paper.

 Emma wouldn’t color a jayhawk!